 - Courses combine Classical Liberal Arts and the Christian worldview

 - Small classes that are seminar-based, rooted in the Great Books and Socratic dialogue

 - Faculty are distinguished Christian scholars from a variety of disciplines

 - 6-hour thesis option available

-MLA students are successful in a diversity of careers and vocations.
-Previous graduates of the MLA have gone on to positions as private/classical school teachers, school administrators, junior college instructors, and positions in various industries.
+MLA students are successful in many careers and vocations.
+Previous graduates of the MLA have gone on to positions as private/classical school teachers, school administrators, junior college instructors and positions in various industries.
 Others have continued their graduate study in doctoral programs and other advanced degrees.